fordparsons/duo-dang/README.md

 Search password | readonly

 ### Duo Network Gateway
 Follow directions at https://duo.com/docs/dng#protect-a-web-application-with-duo-network-gateway-, treating Duo Access Gateway as an internal web application.
 You will need to generate a self-signed certificate for the Duo Access Gateway in order to use HTTPS internally (which the Duo Access Gateway requires).
+The internal URL will be `https://access-gateway:4443`

 ### openldap if using example LDIF "Riverdale"
 ```